example42/psick/docs/tp.md

 If some of these or other commands don't work for the selected app on your local operating system, then it's probably a matter of missing or wrong tinydata, which can be easily solved.

 Current support for most of the applications in tinydata is for Linux (mostly RedHat and Debian derivatives).
-MacOS and Windows support is technically present, but data is missing for most of the applications.
+MacOS and Windows support is technically present, but data is missing for most of the cases.
+Support is possible for any OS for which there's a Puppet package provider.

 ### Create tiny data for a new application